kiki-kanri/wsio/README.md

 - dashmap or hashmap
 - sync or async lock
 - check errors and efficacy
-- memory usage per connection
 - docs
+- extract and merge duplicate code